Domestic USA Free Shipping on Retail Orders over $120

 Welcome to our post-harvest series, where we delve into the crucial stage of drying cannabis and curing cannabis.
 Have you ever experienced a joint that keeps going out or encountered a fresh-looking flower with an off-flavor?
 These common issues stem from poor post-harvest practices, emphasizing the significance of proper drying and curing techniques.
 In this series, we will explore the intricate process of post-harvesting cannabis, shedding light on its resemblance to artisanal goods like chocolate, mezcal, and wine.
 It is during this phase that the true artisans separate themselves from bulk commodity producers.

-Defining the Goals
+Defining the Goals of Drying and Curing Cannabis

 Before we delve into the specifics of drying and curing, it is essential to understand the objectives of the process.
 It is important to note that the goals may differ depending on the intended market for the cannabis flower.
 For smokable or dried flower products (such as buds or pre-rolls), the primary purpose of the drying and curing process is to preserve the terpene profile, cannabinoid content, flower structure, color, and moisture content.
 Achieving these benchmarks ensures that consumers enjoy safe, aesthetically appealing flowers that offer a rich flavor, easy burnability, and a consistent smoking experience.